-Bayonetta 2 is the sequel to PlatinumGames' stylish action title Bayonetta.
+Bayonetta 2 is an action game and the direct sequel to PlatinumGames's Bayonetta.
 Published and funded by Nintendo, the game released originally as a Wii U exclusive.
 In February 2018, a Nintendo Switch port was released.

 Bayonetta 2 builds on the combat concepts of the original game with new features such as the Umbran Climax.
 This new move is tied to the magic gauge.
 When the gauge is filled, the Umbran Climax can be triggered by pressing the L button.
 While the Umbran Climax is in effect, Bayonetta's attacks will power up and she can also regain health by dealing damage.

 Bayonetta 2 offers two basic control methods.
 The game can be played with traditional button controls, or via the use of the Wii U's GamePad touch screen.
 The touch screen controls are geared toward lower difficulty levels.
 In the Switch version, the touch controls are available in handheld mode.

 Following the events of the first game, Jeanne is now Bayonetta's best friend, and comes to her aid in battle.
 However, her soul is taken by demons down into the realm of Inferno, and Bayonetta embarks on a mission to rescue her.
 Bayonetta's quest takes her to the realms of Paradiso and Inferno, pitting her in battle against a variety of angelic and demonic enemies.

 In the Story Mode, the player progresses through the game chapter by chapter in a linear fashion, but is allowed to replay stages that have already been cleared to attempt better stage rankings.
 Along the way, Bayonetta can spend Halos at Rodin's shop to purchase new weapons, attacks, and costumes.